 It is basically an approach that is considered for avoiding the callback hell situation.
 It gives an additional path for writing the async codes and users can simply make sure of avoiding the same in the shortest possible time.

-The Node.JS technology can be considered in the gaming servers, social media server, streaming servers, advertisement servers, as well as in collaborative servers.
-This is because these servers have to handle a lot of requests and the Node.JS technology is good enough to be considered in the ones that have large volume of traffic/requests.
+The Node.JS technology can be considered in the gaming servers, social media servers, streaming servers, advertisement servers, as well as in collaborative servers.
+This is because these servers have to handle a lot of requests and the Node.JS technology is good enough to be considered in the ones that have a large volume of traffic/requests.

 Yes!
 Node.js is released under the MIT LICENSE and is free to use.

 Yes!
-Node uses a single threaded model with event looping.
+Node uses a single-threaded model with event looping.

-Use following command to uninstall a module.C:Nodejs_WorkSpace>npm uninstall dependency-name
+Use following command to uninstall a module.C:Nodejs_WorkSpace>npm uninstall dependency-name.